 - The next day, add all the ingredients to a powerful blender and blend until smooth.
-Add more or less milk, depending on the texture you’re looking for and how powerful is your machine.
+Add more or less milk depending on the texture you’re looking for.

-- Best when fresh, keep leftovers in an airtight container in the fridge for 1 to 2 days.
+- Best when fresh, keep the leftovers in an airtight container in the fridge for 1-2 days.

-- Nutritional info doesn’t include the Medjool dates or the toppings.
+- Nutritional info has been calculated without the Medjool dates and the toppings.

 - Serving Size: 1/2 of the recipe

 - Sodium: 165 mg

 - Fat: 10.4 g

 - Saturated Fat: 2 g